-Most recently, she was a winner of the 2020 International Young Soloist's Award through the Kennedy Center, DC.
 Vidita spent the 2019-20 season in residence with the UK-based ensemble VOCES8 as a member of their US Scholars Program.
-During the Summer of 2019 she was a recipient of the Project Inclusion Vocal Fellowship through the Grant Park Music Festival where she was seen several times in recital, most notably as part of the Dame Myra Hess Memorial Concert Series at the Chicago Cultural Center.
+In 2019 She was a recipient of the Project Inclusion Vocal Fellowship through the Grant Park Music Festival where she was seen several times in recital, most notably as part of the Dame Myra Hess Memorial Concert Series at the Chicago Cultural Center.
 She also appeared in concert with the Grant Park Chorus and Orchestra.
 Vidita later joined Seraphic Fire and fellow young artists at the Aspen Music Festival’s Professional Choral Institute in Colorado.
 In previous years Vidita has been a Young Artist at Songfest, Los Angeles (2017) and the Académie Internationale d’Été de Nice (2016).

 Vidita holds Bachelor’s degrees in Vocal Performance and Music History from the University of Cincinnati (CCM) with a minor in French, and a Master’s degree in Early Music Performance from McGill University in Montreal, Québec.
 She is a member of Early Music America's Emerging Professional Leadership Council and is also a contributing author for online journal 'American Kahani'.
 She currently resides in Cincinnati where she is active as a teaching artist and vocal instructor in both Western and Indian classical disciplines.